avengers-p11/Documentation/Application CI Design/CI Orchestration tools/Comparison table and final tool recommendation/README.md

 This document compares **GitLab**, **Jenkins**, and **BuildPiper** — three key tools in the DevOps ecosystem.
 Each offers unique functionalities for CI/CD, deployment, and orchestration, but their suitability depends on specific project needs and team expertise.

 ---
-## Why we need ci/cd in our OT Microserviice project
+## Why we need ci/cd in our OT Microservice project

 For our OT Microservices, we have three APIs: Employee API, Attendance API, and Salary API.
 The Employee API is a RESTful service built with Golang and Gin, integrating with ScyllaDB for the database.
 The Attendance API is developed in Python and uses PostgreSQL for data storage.
 The Salary API is Java and uses Golang and ScyllaDB for efficient data handling.
 With CI/CD in place for each API, we automate the workflow from code integration to testing and deployment.
 This ensures that every code change is automatically tested, validated, and deployed to the appropriate environment, significantly improving the speed, quality, and reliability of our development process.